top of page

 Our Board

 Our board brings diverse expertise to the organization, including years of experience working for the betterment of health, education, and people around the globe.
-These varying perspectives give us the strong support we need to keep furthering our mission.
+Their varying perspectives give us the strong support we need to keep furthering our mission.

 Board-Lise.jpg